What Can An Executive Coach Do For Me? (Is Coaching Worth It?)

 Your Coach Will Hold You Accountable

-Not only will your coach hold you accountable for executing the tasks and projects required to realize your goals and move towards the vision you’ve articulated for your life – the coach will hold you accountable for being the person you can to be to achieve what you’ve set out to achieve.
+Not only will your coach hold you accountable for executing the tasks and projects required to realize your goals and move towards the vision you’ve articulated for your life — the coach will hold you accountable for being the person you can be to achieve what you’ve set out to achieve.

 Following the Be-Do-Have model, a coach’s first priority is bringing the client’s attention to how they show up each work day to lead their teams.